-If you are preparing for the birth of your baby you can book a course, workshop or private session with me for information, skills, discussion and reassurance for birth.
+If you are preparing for the birth of your baby you can book an antenatal class with me for information, skills, discussion and reassurance for birth.
 My sessions are for all expectant parents – you might need general information or need specific information.

 You can also download a copy of my Practical Guide to Labour & Birth

 antenatal educator, doula, postnatal group leader, baby massage instructor, parent life coach